Haku (wrestler): Colossal Connection (1989–1990)

 Haku would later go on to form the tag team known as the Colossal Connection with André the Giant and win the WWF Tag Team Championship from Demolition on 30 December edition of Superstars (taped on 13 December).
+The team was formed largely due to André's ongoing poor health caused by his Gigantism and the tag-team was a way to prolong his career while also giving Haku a story line.
 Haku and André lost the titles at WrestleMania VI, when Demolition defeated the Colossal Connection to regain the titles.
 Haku never legally tagged Andre into the match (due to André's poor health).
-Late in the match André attempted to interfere, but Haku accidentally struck him with a savate kick which left André tied in the ropes; Haku was pinned shortly after this.
-The team's manager, Bobby Heenan, blamed André for the loss and even slapped the Giant, who retaliated by "paint-brushing" Heenan.
-Haku tried to ambush André; however, The Giant blocked Haku's kick and struck him repeatedly before leaving the ring alone to a standing ovation.
+Late in the match André attempted to interfere, but Haku accidentally struck him with a savate kick which left André tied in the ropes (according to Bobby Heenan, being tied in the ropes was one of André's favorite 'spots' as it gave the opposition some offence against him while at the same time giving him a 1–2 minute rest); Haku was pinned shortly after this.
+The team's manager, Bobby "The Brain" Heenan, blamed André for the loss and even slapped the Giant, who retaliated by "paint-brushing" Heenan.
+Haku tried to ambush André; however, The Giant blocked Haku's kick and struck him repeatedly, causing Haku to flee the ring where he and Heenan tried to leave by the ring cart but were caught before it left by the Giant who forced both off the cart before riding the cart alone to a standing ovation from the 67,678 strong crowd.
 André's face turn meant that the team had split.